-- From any page, press and hold CLR to select the Default NAV Page.
-You may skip this step if you are already viewing any of the main pages.
-In the GPS 500W, press the NRST key. - 2.
+- From any page, press and hold the CLR key to select the default NAV page.
+You may skip this step if you are already viewing any of the main GPS pages. - 2.
 Turn the large right knob to select the NRST page group.
 "NRST" will appear in the lower right corner of the screen.

-3. If necessary, turn the small right knob to select the Nearest Airport Page.
+3. If necessary, turn the small right knob to select the nearest airport page.